 How to measure the success of your email campaigns

-Measuring the success of your email campaigns is essential in order to analyse results and optimise for future campaigns.
+Measuring your email data’s success is essential to analyse results and optimise for future campaigns.
 The main measurements looked at are open and click-through rates.
 How can you measure and determine if your email marketing campaign was successful?

 Estimated reading time: 6 minutes